turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ## Day One Deliverables

-- One person should create a new directory called `intention-timer`.You'll need to initialize git in your local repo.
+- One person should create a new directory called `ideabox`.You'll need to initialize git in your local repo.
 You can brush up on that process with [this article](https://guides.github.com/introduction/git-handbook/).
   It should contain:
   - `index.html`
   - `styles.css`